Farmer killed in missile strike from Lebanon, Israel radio says | Law-Order

 Farmer killed in missile strike from Lebanon, Israel radio says

-A guided-missile attack from Lebanon killed a 60-year-old farmer in northern Israel on Thursday, Israel's public broadcaster Kan said, and Prime Minister Benjamin Netanyahu warned Hezbollah against escalating the fighting.
+A guided-missile attack from Lebanon killed a 60-year-old farmer in northern Israel on Thursday, Israel's public broadcaster Kan said, and Prime Minister Benjamin Netanyahu warned that Beirut would be turned "into Gaza" if Hezbollah started an all-out war.
+The army said Iranian-backed Lebanese Hezbollah fighters carried out the anti-tank attack.

+A guided-missile attack from Lebanon killed a 60-year-old farmer in northern Israel on Thursday, Israel's public broadcaster Kan said, and Prime Minister Benjamin Netanyahu warned that Beirut would be turned "into Gaza" if Hezbollah started an all-out war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)